martinring/thesis/src/5-Partitioning.md

 Using a proof-of-concept implementation based on evolutionary algorithms, we were able to confirm the potential of the proposed methodology.
-In fact, experimental evaluations confirmed that this methodology indeed determines a set of variables to be fixed which keeps the verification runtime within specified limits while still covering as much as possible of the search space.
+In fact, experimental evaluations confirmed that this methodology indeed determines a set of variables to be fixed which keeps the verification run time within specified limits while still covering as much as possible of the search space.

 In general, the methodology works for any other heuristic which optimizes with